pwilmart/pwilmart.github.io/_posts/2020-07-24-Houston-we-have-a-discrepancy.md

 ### Why is MSstatsTMT starting with PSM-level data?

 There are many upstream processing steps to produce a count table in an RNA-seq experiment.
 I do not know if every statistician that tests for differential gene expression asks for all of the lower level data that contributed to the final count table, but every time I have given a protein expression table to a statistician at OHSU, the first thing they ask for is the PSM data.
 This is always a source of friction.
 Protein inference and protein summarization is a complicated topic that few statisticians have studied and are qualified to tackle.
-Note: many are perfectly capable of doing so.
+I know there are many who would be perfectly capable of doing so.

 I have never understood why there is such fascination with noisy scan level data.
 If you are curious about what PSM, peptide, and protein level TMT data is like, please see this [dilution series notebook](https://pwilmart.github.io/TMT_analysis_examples/MAN1353_peptides_proteins.html).
 Aside from the clearly better protein-level data, we are talking about shotgun proteomics data.
 The numbers of PSMs per protein are all over the map.
 They depend on the samples, the separation scheme, and the instrument method.
 In most samples, there are a few proteins with many PSMs, and most of the proteins with one, two, or three PSMs.
 Concepts like median value summarization do not make much sense to me until you get to at least 5 observations.
 Summation is simple and effective; it is essentially a weighted measure (larger values contribute more to the totals).